Labor Day Closure:

 "Rights and Wrongs: A Constitution Day Conference at SF State" will provide multiple opportunities to reflect critically on the past, present, and future of constitutional rights, freedoms, citizenship, democracy, equality, and justice.

-Institute for Personal Financial Planning Offers Workshops in San Francisco on September 19 and October 17
+Institute for Personal Financial Planning Offers Workshop in San Francisco on October 17

 Partnering with San Francisco State University College of Extended Learning to help people make better decisions and reach their financial goals.

-San Francisco, CA. The Institute for Personal Financial Planning (IPFP) will hold two Saturday workshops in San Francisco.
-They will offer individuals and couples in their 30s and 40s unbiased personal-finance information.
+San Francisco, CA. The Institute for Personal Financial Planning (IPFP) will hold a Saturday workshop in San Francisco.
+The workshop will offer individuals and couples in their 30s and 40s unbiased personal-finance information.

 IPFP conducts educational events only and does not sell financial products.

-The identical workshops will take place from 9:00am to 5:00pm on Saturday, September 19 and Saturday, October 17.
-The workshops will be held in partnership with the San Francisco State College of Extended Learning at its downtown campus, 835 Market Street, 6th floor.
+The workshop will take place from 9:00am to 5:00pm on Saturday, October 17.
+The workshop will be held in partnership with the San Francisco State College of Extended Learning at the downtown campus, 835 Market Street, 6th floor.

 The San Francisco-based IPFP also provides the website betterdecisions.money.